josetom/go-chain/README.md

 - Blocks
     - Persist blocks in state.db
 - Http Server
+- Node
+    - Peers
+    - Sync
 ### Todo
 - Persist state
     - TBD : Txn Data should not be publicly accessible.
 Make it public and add a different struct to handle persistance
     - Persist to leveldb
 - Blocks
     - Validate blocks
     - Mine blocks
     - Change the current state persistance to mining based approach
+- Node
+    - Sync should happen only after the blocks are synced first time
 - Create Wallet
-- Synchronize new nodes
+- Websockets
 - ...??
 - Fix TODO comments
 # Development